Legal help, services and support for private residential landlords

 Be aware also that you will be responsible for the cost if your pet causes any damage to our property (other than fair wear and tear).

-If you still wish to keep a pet you need to follow the following procedure:
+If you still wish to keep a pet, you need to follow the following procedure.
+Note that, as there are different considerations for fish tanks, we have a separate form for these:

 Signed Dated: